What Happens When an Ovarian Cyst Ruptures?

-In many cases, however, ruptured cysts will rectify themselves and the only treatment strategy required is short-term observation/monitoring to ensure no later complications develop.
+In many cases, however, ruptured cysts will naturally heal themselves and the only treatment needed is short-term monitoring to ensure no complications develop later.

 Nabta is reshaping women’s healthcare.
 We support women with their personal health journeys, from everyday wellbeing to the uniquely female experiences of fertility, pregnancy, and menopause.

 Get in touch if you have any questions about this article or any aspect of women’s health.
 We’re here for you.

 - Dewailly, D., et al. “Definition and Significance of Polycystic Ovarian Morphology: a Task Force Report from the Androgen Excess and Polycystic Ovary Syndrome Society.”
 Human Reproduction Update, vol. 20, no. 3, 16 Dec.
 2013, pp. 334–352., doi:10.1093/humupd/dmt061.

 - “Management of Ruptured Ovarian Cyst.”
 Johns Hopkins Medicine, https://www.hopkinsmedicine.org/health/treatment-tests-and-therapies/management-of-ruptured-ovarian-cyst.